ethersphere/swarm/swarm/docs/smash/smash.rst

 Collection-level recursive audit secret hash
 ----------------------------------------------

-In this subsection we define the audit secret hash for collections, i.e., an algorithm to calculate an audit secret hash from a document collection and one audit seed.
+In this subsection we define the audit secret hash for collections, i.e., an algorithm to calculate an audit secret hash from a document collection using only a single audit seed.
 First we define a strict ordering on all chunks in a document collection as follows:

 1. Take the manifest describing the document collection and walk through the paths in the order defined by the manifest trie (lexicographic) and define :math:`M` as the function mapping paths to swarm hashes of the documents they route.